 Belts are powered by a single big-diameter rubber roll.
 A second driven roll is available as an attachment for extreme conditions.

-The belts are all joined thanks to proven and durable MATO®-type lacers.
-In case of trouble, belts can be easily removed and repaired, something not possible with an endless belt design.
+The belts are all joined thanks to proven and durable MATO® type lacers.
+Belts can be easily removed and repaired, something not possible with an endless belt design.